gitting-around/gitagent_18/README.md

 # gitagent
-Instructions on how to run multi-agent search simulations.
+Instructions on how to run multi-agent simulations.

 Modify the following paths in the following files to your preferred destination: